Writing Better Judgments II, August 2025

 • Evaluate the institutional and community pressure upon the modern judge for speedier justice

-• Demonstrate an increased awareness of careful planning and reflection
+• Demonstrate an increased awareness of issued based thinking, planning and reflection

-• Apply the additional 3C’s – confidence, courage, compassion
+• Revisit the 5 C’s and apply the additional 3C’s – confidence, courage, compassion

-• Exercise the requisite amount of sensitivity in judgment writing
+• Exercise the requisite amount of cognitive empathy in judgment writing

-• Employ the right tone and authorial voice;
+• Consider your unique audience and their needs by employing the right tone and authorial voice

 • Identify and apply effective tools to manage judgment load, procrastination and timely judgment delivery.